dsblv/vk-api-scopes/readme.md

 ## Usage

-The module is just an instance of JavaScript Object, you can use it like this for example:
+The module is just an instance of JavaScript `Object`, you can use it like this for example:

 ```js
 var vkApiScopes = require('vk-api-scopes');